Kathy, Farmington UT

-Does Your Son Hate School?
+Does Your Son or Daughter Hate School?

 And what are those needs?
-Real world experiences with Real World learning.
+Real World experiences with Real World learning.
 Hands on.
 Out in Nature.
 Back to the basics.
 The three Rs.
 Ideas into action.
 Running their own small business.

 It’s not for students with oppositional behaviors, and it’s not a boot-camp.

-BreakOut School empowers boys with lasting friendships, social emotional skills, strong masculine role models, and opportunities to develop physical courage and strength.
+BreakOut School empowers boys and girls with lasting friendships, social emotional skills, strong masculine role models, and opportunities to develop physical courage and strength.
 On top of that, students develop their own small business, and use earnings to pay their own school tuition.

 -- Dr. Dallin Richardson, Founder